Trekking In Vietnam - A First Timer Guide

 Best hikes to experience:

-• Langbiang Peak (2167m above sea level)
+• Langbiang Peak (2,167 meters above sea level)

 Packing Tips

-• light pajamas made of soft fabric;
+• Comfortable pajamas made from soft materials.

-• mosquito repellent and sunscreen
+• Mosquito repellent and sunscreen.

-On the way
+On the Way

 Conversations (0)